 A – The cost of the treatment is approximately around 2 Lakhs to 2.5 Lakhs on an average.

-Q – How successful is ICSI?
+Q – What is the Success Rate of ICSI?

 A – ICSI is very successful in helping the sperm and egg to fertilise.
 However, just as IVF, there are other factors as well that affects a successful pregnancy after the treatment like age, etc.

 Q – Is ICSI more successful than IVF?